Moduli of Distributions via Singular Schemes: Syzygies and Codimension one Distributions on Pn

 be a generic codimension one distribution of degree $d$ on $\p3$; set $Z:=\sing(\sF)$.
 Since $\dim Z=0$, we have that $\inext^1(\iz,\op3)=0$.
 Thus dualizing the exact sequence above, we obtain the exact sequence

 where we used the identity $T_\sF^\vee\simeq T_\sF(d-2)$ valid for rank 2 reflexive sheaves.
 Using these two sequences we have that $h^0(\iz(d))=h^1(T_\sF(-2))=0$, as desired. \end{rem}

-Furthermore, we can also check that if $\sF$ codimension one distribution on $\pn$ whose tangent sheaf splits as a sum of line bundles, then $\sing(\sF)$ is not contained in a hypersurface of degree $d$.
-However, although examples of codimension one distributions on $\pn$ not satisfying this property are not known to the authors, it seems quite hard to verify it for arbitrary distributions.
+Furthermore, we can also check that if $\sF$ is a codimension one distribution on $\pn$ whose tangent sheaf splits as a sum of line bundles, then $\sing(\sF)$ is not contained in a hypersurface of degree $d$.
+Indeed, if $T_\sF$ splits then $h^1(T_\sF(-2))=0$.

+\begin{rem} This discussion leads to the following natural question: does there exist a degree $d$ codimension one distribution $\sF$ on $\pn$ such that $\sing(\sF)$ is contained in a hypersurface of degree $d$? \end{rem}

-\begin{prop} Let $Z \subset \mathbb{P}^n$ be a closed subscheme and let $d\geq 0$ be an integer.
+\begin{prop} Let $Z \subset \mathbb{P}^n$ be a closed subscheme and let $d\geq 1$ be an integer.
 Suppose that $Z$ is not contained in a hypersurface of degree less than or equal to $d$.
 Then there exists a linear isomorphism between the spaces of degree $d+2$ twisted $1$-forms singular at $Z$ and linear first syzygies of the homogeneous ideal $I(Z)$. \end{prop}

 \begin{proof} The space of degree $d+2$ twisted $1$-forms singular at $Z$ is $H^0( \Omega^1_{\mathbb{P}^n}(d+2) \otimes \mathcal{I}_Z) $, where $\mathcal{I}_Z$ is the ideal sheaf of $Z$.
 Consider the saturated homogeneous ideal is $I(Z) = \bigoplus_j H^0(\mathcal{I}_Z(j))$.
 By hypothesis, $H^0(\mathcal{I}_Z(j)) = \{0\}$ for $j\leq d$ hence the space of linear first syzygies of $I(Z)$ is ${\rm Tor}^S_1(I(Z), \kappa)_{d+2}$, where $S = \kappa[x_0, \dots, x_n]$.